 Pedal the Coconut CoastKaua‘i

-Coconut Coasters rents bikes by the hour, half day, full day or weekly.
-Bikes for kids are available as well as trailers for children.
+Various vendors will rent bikes by the hour, half day, full day or weekly.
+There also are bikes for kids and trailers for younger children.

 • Coconut Coasters (808) 822-7368